hitikadwani/decentro-assignment/README.md

 ## Features

-- Add tasks with title, optional description, an,status d  due date
+- Add tasks with title, optional description, status, and optional due date
 - List all tasks with their status
 - Mark tasks as completed
 - Delete tasks